Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • Sometimes headaches from the cervical spine are added.

-• Restriction of mobility when turning or bending the head is also common.[1]
+• Limited mobility when turning or bending the head is also common.[1]

-If the cervical spine pain is caused by a sudden forward movement of the head followed by a rapid backward movement (typical of car accidents even at low speed), it can add to the symptoms:
+If cervical spine pain is caused by rapid forward movement of the head followed by rapid backward movement (typical in car accidents even at low speeds), it can add to the symptoms:

 • swelling and tenderness in the cervical spine.

 This type of injury is referred to as whiplash.
 Whiplash syndrome is an injury to the cervical spine often caused by an impact from behind.
-It is common for him to experience pain in the cervical spine up to 6-12 hours after the accident.[2]
+It is common for pain in the cervical spine to occur up to 6-12 hours after the accident.[2]

 Notice